 Located in Chelsea, 303 Gallery is a 5-star art gallery that celebrates contemporary artists that work in all kinds of media.
 Another gallery nearby is Gagosian.
 Located just a few blocks up from 303 Gallery, Gagosian celebrates modern and contemporary art.

 Although their most popular location is in Chelsea, they have a collection of galleries worldwide, including 16 others throughout NYC.
+Not to mention there are hundreds of art galleries in Chelsea to explore!

 If you find yourself in Red Hook, Brooklyn, be sure to check out Pioneer Works.
 This non-profit cultural center celebrates the arts and sciences throughout a large array of disciplines.
 If your ideal NYC in autumn adventure includes learning about global art, this is the perfect place for you.